Imperishable Night: Plot

-On the eve of Gensokyo's Harvest Moon Festival, the moon has been replaced by a fake moon that can never become full.
-In order to find the real moon before sunrise, the protagonists search for the person that stole the moon, so they can return it, and prevent the possibility of an imperishable night.
+On the eve of Gensokyo's Harvest Moon Festival, the Moon has been replaced by a fake moon that can never become full.
+In order to find the real Moon before sunrise, the protagonists search for the person that stole the Moon, so they can return it, and prevent the possibility of an imperishable night.

-After multiple battles, including one with Reimu or Marisa (depending on who the player character is), who was also searching for the answer, the protagonists reaches Eientei, the mansion of the perpetrator.
+After multiple battles, including one with Reimu or Marisa (depending on who the player character is), who was also searching for the answer, the protagonist reaches Eientei, the mansion of the perpetrator.
 Once inside, they find that the mansion is guarded by the moon rabbit Reisen Udongein Inaba.
-From here, the team may either choose the path that leads to the fake moon conjured by Eirin Yagokoro, or the real moon, where the exiled moon princess Kaguya Houraisan is hiding.
-People from the moon wanted Kaguya to return Reisen to their home planet, and so, she created the fake moon in order to sever the link between the earth and the moon, meaning they would not be able to find either Kaguya or Reisen.
+From here, the team may either choose the path that leads to the fake moon conjured by Eirin Yagokoro, or the real Moon, where the exiled moon princess Kaguya Houraisan is hiding.
+People from the Moon wanted Kaguya to return Reisen to their home planet, and so, she created the fake moon in order to sever the link between the Earth and the Moon, meaning they would not be able to find either Kaguya or Reisen.
 The team then accepts Kaguya's "Five Impossible Requests" and fight until daybreak.

 Having completed the Five Impossible Requests, the team is given another challenge by Kaguya in the Extra Mode: defeat her rival, Fujiwara no Mokou.
-Afterwards, the moon is restored, and Kaguya, Reisen, and Eirin continue to live in Gensokyo peacefully.
+Afterwards, the Moon is restored, and Kaguya, Reisen, and Eirin continue to live in Gensokyo peacefully.

 Development

 Imperishable Night was created by Team Shanghai Alice, which consists of a single member, who goes by the pseudonym of ZUN.
-ZUN had interest in making a danmaku game in which the player can switch between two characters easily during the game, as he believed there weren't many games that incorporated such a system.
+ZUN had interest in making a danmaku game in which the player can switch between two characters easily during the game, as he believed there were few games that incorporated such a system.
 The idea for Imperishable Night started with this desire, and the plot was written later to justify this system.
 ZUN had considered the idea for Embodiment of Scarlet Devil, but he felt that having playable characters that had not previously introduced would be unnatural.
 Thus he decided to make the system in Team Shanghai Alice's third game, Imperishable Night, so he could introduce new characters in the first and second game.

 ZUN found it particularly difficult to find a youkai character to pair Reimu and Marisa with.
 In the end, ZUN picked Alice from the pre-Windows games to be Marisa's partner since he thought Alice was a "Youkai version of Marisa", and thus reintroduced her in Perfect Cherry Blossom.
 Yukari was selected to be Reimu's partner because their personalities were similar, making them a natural fit.